-It seems that in small business we’re always hearing about customer something … customer service, customer care, customer experience, customer satisfaction … the list goes on and on.
+In small business we’re always hearing about “customer something” … “Customer service, customer care, customer experience, customer satisfaction” … the list goes on and on.
 But when you stop to think about it, it’s probably rightly so!

-After all, without customers, everything stops.
-Literally grinds to a screaming halt, right?
+After all, without customers, everything literally grinds to a screaming halt, right?

 So let’s start out with customer service.
 It seems like it should be pretty straightforward, right?
 The act of serving the customer, or something along those lines.